opensource-force/osf-blog/content/posts/you_are_not_a_number/part_2/index.md

 In 1913, AT&T bought the other telecommunications monopoly Western Union, who had consolidated the telegraph system as the telephone took market share.
 This was a little too close in time to Teddy Roosevelt's trust bustin' movement, and brought about the ire of the US government.

-Faced with commupance from the federal government, AT&T negotiated an out of court settlement called the [Kingsbury Commission].
+Faced with commupance from the federal government, AT&T negotiated an out of court settlement called the [Kingsbury Commitment][commitment].
-The Kingsbury Commission forced AT&T to divest itself from Western Union, and, important to our phone number story, forced them to allow smaller networks to connect to their long-distance infrastructure.
+The Kingsbury Commitment forced AT&T to divest itself from Western Union, and, important to our phone number story, forced them to allow smaller networks to connect to their long-distance infrastructure.
 This required AT&T and the other networks to start down the path on standardizing some sort of protocol for keeping their identifiers unique, and interoperable.

+And thus the phone number was born.
+Of course phone numbers existed befoe then, and the history of how they worked before these networks got so large that everything was automated is actually pretty interesting (see for instance [Julia O'connor][julia], and the [Strowger switch][strowger]), but for our story here there are two things of note.
+First, this was the first time that a unified numerical identifier was granted to people by a non-government entity, and two to make up for AT&T having to share its network, the Kingsbury Commitment made it so that AT&T could boot unauthorized connections to its network.

 In the sixties, Thomas Carter invented the Carterfone, a device which was essentially a walkey-talkey connected to a phone receiver so folks could talk via radio to other folks on a phone.
 AT&T magnanimously told Carter to pound sand when he tried to use their network.
-This led the FCC to tell AT&T that not only did they have to allow Carter, but they had to allow anyone to connect to their network so long as it didn't harm the network.
+Carter, whose invention was made for oil field workers so they could call for help when away from phone lines, took the issue to the FCC.

 By the time Carter's case reached the FCC, the agency had started to recognize the need for computers to connect to each other.
 They used the carterfone case as an opportunity to revisit AT&T's ability to block devices from connecting to their network.
 AT&T was faced with a similar reality.

-Carter's device was little more than a nuisance, but the rapid rise of computers, and the fact that their modems were largely supplied by AT&T's Bell Labs, meant allowing firms to connect to their network could be more lucrative than maintaining their monopoly.
+Recognizing that connecting computers might just be lucrative enough to warrant competition against AT&T's network, AT&T and the FCC use the case as an opportunity to open AT&Ts network, for a modest fee of course, to the rapidly growing networks of computers popping up around the country.
+The Law of Unintended Consquences being what it is, Carter's case led to two decades of AT&T dominance, and then it's breakup in the early 80s.

 I had to track down a picture of Thomas Carter to see what this legend looked like.
 I was not disappointed.